ApolloAuto/apollo/docs/specs/Navigation/Navtech_NV-GI120_Installation_Guide.md

 ## Disclaimer

-This device is `Apollo Platform Supported`
+This device is `Apollo Hardware Development Platform Supported`